Adnan Zildžović

 Adnan Zildžović (born 28 October 1969) is a Bosnian professional football manager and former player.

 Club career

 Zildžović started his career in 1986 with his hometown club Jedinstvo Brčko and later had foreign spells with Steklar, Celje and Korotan Prevalje in Slovenia.

 He has also played for 1.
 Suhler SV 06 and SV Waldhof Mannheim in Germany and for Krško in Slovenia, before retiring from active football in 2001.

-International career

-Zildžović represented Yugoslavia at under-18 level.

 Managerial career

 In his managerial career, Zildžović has managed Krško, Krka, Bela Krajina, Drava Ptuj, Al-Taawoun FC U23, Bylis Ballsh, Radomlje, Mladost Doboj Kakanj, Zvijezda 09, and Rudar Velenje.

 With Krka in 2007, he won the 2006–07 Slovenian Third League (West Division).

 On 17 August 2018, Zildžović became the new manager of Premier League of Bosnia and Herzegovina club Mladost Doboj Kakanj.
 On 8 April 2019, after making a series of five matches without a win in the league, which culminated with a 2–0 home loss against Tuzla City two days before, Zildžović decided to leave Mladost.

 On 9 October 2019, he was named new manager of Bosnian Premier League team Zvijezda 09.
 Zildžović decided to leave Zvijezda on 9 March 2020.